m0wmt/audio-guestbook/JOURNAL.md

 * Program startup logic, handset not on phone, no SD card etc. No SD card - Done.
 * Program logic of handset/PRESS button - In progress.
 * Handle possible errors.
 * Can we use the telephone dial to carry out actions - not this version.
+It is possible but no requirement now.
 * Use [Barr Group](https://barrgroup.com/sites/default/files/barr_c_coding_standard_2018.pdf) C coding standards - In progress.
 * Replace original microphone with an electret one.
 Waiting on manufacture of the replacement microphone housing - Done.
-* Admin monitor application and communication from Teensy to that application (ESP32) - Done.
+* Admin monitor application (WiFi) and communication from Teensy to that application (ESP32) - Done.
+* Admin monitor application (Bluetooth) and communication from Teensy to that application (ESP32) - ToDo.